mpi-sws-rse/ltltalk-frontend/documentation/core-language.md

 Specification language consists of statements that can be either Specifications (telling the robot to go somewhere or to do one of its primitive actions), or selecting locations and items.
 Simple control-flow structures are supported (looping or branching).

 ## Syntax
+This grammar should help user understanding the core language.
+The actual implementation is available in the file [robo.grammar](https://gitlab.mpi-sws.org/gavran/sempre-interactive/blob/master/interactive/robo.grammar)
  **Program ( Root )**

    - `Root -> ST`